Teaching the Humanities Through Art

 Acceptance and Registration

 The cost of the program is $200, due upon registration.
 This non-refundable fee covers the cost of your take-home materials as well as daily breakfast and lunch.
 Participants are responsible for travel and lodging costs.
 A low-cost housing option has been provided in past years through a local university.
-For more information about transportation and low-cost housing recommendations, please email AmericanArtInstitutes@si.edu.
+We expect the cost for a six-night stay in a private dorm room to be about $300.
+For more information, please email AmericanArtInstitutes@si.edu.

 The Smithsonian American Art Museum is pleased to offer a limited number of $500 scholarships per Institute.
 Scholarships may be used to cover selected participants’ registration, travel, and lodging expenses, as well as other potential costs of attendance.
 Scholarship decisions will be made based on the following considerations: